 Mexican Americans are New York’s third-largest Latin community, and the largest in the United States.

 As of 2020, there are about 321,000 Mexican New Yorkers, around 13% of New York’s Hispanic community.
-The community grew about 10% since 2010, and is New York’s second fastest growing Latin community.
+The community grew about 10% since 2010, and is New York’s second fastest-growing Latin community.

 New York Mexicans live mostly in Bayside, Brooklyn; Staten Island; and Queens.
 The Upper West Side and “El Barrio” East Harlem also have Mexican communities.

-Mexican Art in NYC
+Art in Mexican NYC

 Mexican Cultural Institute New York is the cultural department of the Mexican Consulate.
 It regularly presents programs in the Octavio Paz Gallery. mciny.org 🇲🇽